athalhammer/danker/README.md

    for i in `./lib/getLanguages.sh`; do ./danker.sh "$i"; done for i in `./lib/getLanguages.sh`; do ./danker.sh "$i" "BIGMEM"; done
    ```

+## Previous work
+Before __danker__, I performed a number of experiments with DBpedia "Wikipedia Pagelinks" datasets (http://wiki.dbpedia.org/services-resources/documentation/datasets#PageLinks) most of which are documented at http://people.aifb.kit.edu/ath/.

 ## License
 This software is licensed under GPLv3. (see http://www.gnu.org/licenses/).